 Leverage Loyalty-Enhanced First-Party Data Better for More Personalized Communication

 Loyalty is encouraging, embracing, and allowing customers to love the brand.
 Having a loyalty program in itself provides more touchpoints and a greater amount of first-party data to collect and then leverage.
 For instance, if a customer is in a mid-level tier of your loyalty program, you know they are a loyal, returning customer.
 Also, if a customer is at risk of churning, you can look up their coupon history to know whether a low-value coupon will be enough to reactivate them.

 Loyalty programs are a great source of first- and zero-party data as Brian Walker, Chief Strategy Officer at Bloomreach said during our North America Customer Loyalty Report 2022 webinar.
 Businesses are recognizing that, in the context of data privacy changes, they’re able to gather very good data from their customers based on what they’re responding to and how they’re interacting with loyalty programs.
 It’s a great way to create a very strong data foundation with your existing customers.

 This rich layer of loyalty data can be infused with your marketing activities in a number of ways.
-Cost-effective churn prediction is just the beginning, as first-party loyalty data also unlocks new possibilities for personalized emails and provides a great way to improve your customer service, as it’s one of the most important features outside of the actual product.
+Cost-effective churn prediction is just the beginning, as first-party loyalty data also unlocks new possibilities for personalized emails and provides a great way to improve your customer service (where customer service software can help you as well, like HelpCrunch), as it’s one of the most important features outside of the actual product.

 Having data available and accessible in one place helps you create a holistic program by allowing you to have lifecycle engagement with your customers at all points in time.
 It’s understanding your customers and picking up cues along the way about that customer to target them.